gchq/Bailo/lib/python/README.md

 ### `bailoclient.Client` Example

-This class makes available all the functionality to interact with your bailo instance.
+This class makes available all the functionality to interact with a bailo instance.
 There are three client creation function available to quickly create a `bailoclient.Client` instance.

 ```python
 from bailoclient import create_pki_client